mauriciopoppe/blog/site/content/notes/computer-science/artificial-intelligence/machine-learning/glossary.md

 4. Repeat this until each of the k-folds has served as the test set
 5. The average of your k recorded errors is called the cross-validation error and will serve as your performance metric for the model

+### feature extraction

+Merge several correlated features into one.
+Also see dimensionality reduction